Frequently asked questions

 What do I do?

 The first thing you should do is contact the programme director by e-mail and state your intentions.
 They can then guide you through each step of the process.
-Once you've identified an appropriate post and have obtained a job description, you must fill in a RCoA OOP form www.rcoa.ac.uk and submit it to the Programme Director.
+Once you've identified an appropriate post and have obtained a job description, you must fill in a RCoA OOP form on this RCoA OOP link and submit it to the Programme Director.
 The guidance on the form is useful and self explanatory.
 If the Programme Director and Regional Advisor are happy, the form will be sent to the RCoA for consideration.
 If the information satisfies the RCoA that the post is suitable for training toward CCT, they will issue a letter accordingly.
-You must then ask the Deanery to request prospective GMC approval using the Deanery form www.walesdeanery.org.
+You must then ask the Deanery to request prospective GMC approval using the Deanery form using this HEIW Link.
 The Deanery also have some guidance on applying for OOP.
 All requests are presented at the All Wales training Committee (STC) by the TPD and approval obtained (or not).